Exploring Simple and Transferable Recognition-Aware Image Processing: Experiments

 \subsection{Transfer between Object Categories}

 What if the $R_A$ and $R_B$ recognize different categories of objects?
-Can RA processing still bring transferable improvement?
-To answer this question, we divide the 1000 classes from ImageNet into two splits (denoted as category $A/B$), each with 500 classes, and train two 500-way classification models (ResNet-18) on both splits, obtaining $R_A$ and $R_B$.
-Next, we train two image processing models $P_A$ and $P_B$ with the $R_A$ and $R_B$ as recognition loss, using images from category $A$ and $B$ respectively.
-Note that neither the image processing model $P$ nor the recognition model $R$ has seen any images from the other split of categories during training, and $R_A$ and $R_B$ learn completely different mappings from input to output.
-The plain processing counterparts of $P_A$ and $P_B$ are also trained with category $A$ and $B$ respectively, but without the recognition loss.
-We evaluate obtained image processing models on both splits, and the results are shown in Table \ref{tab:transfer_category}.
+We divide the 1000 classes from ImageNet into two splits, denoted as Cat (category) $A/B$, each with 500 classes, and train two 500-way classifiers (R18) on both splits, obtaining $R_A$ and $R_B$.
+Next, we train two image processing models $P_A/P_B$ with the $R_A/R_B$ as recognition loss, using images from Cat $A/B$ respectively.
+Note that neither $P$ nor $R$ has seen images/categories from the other split.
+We evaluate obtained processing models on both splits in Table \ref{tab:transfer_category}.

-We observe that using RA processing still benefits the recognition accuracy even when transferring across categories (e.g., in super-resolution, from 60.1\% to 66.5\% when transferring from category $A$ to category $B$, on super resolution).
-The improvement is only marginally lower than directly training with recognition model of the same category (e.g., from 60.2\% to 67.8\% when trained and evaluated both on category $B$).
-Such transferability between categories suggest the learned image processing models do not improve accuracy by adding category-specific signals to the output images, instead they generate more general signals that enable a wider set of classes to be better recognized.
+\newcolumntype{C}{>{ \arraybackslash}p{1.9em}} We observe that RA still benefits the accuracy even when transferring across categories (e.g., in SR, 60.1\% to 66.5\% transferring from Cat $A$ to Cat $B$).
+The improvement is only marginally lower than directly training on the same categories (e.g., 60.2\% to 67.8\% on Cat $B$).
+This suggests RA processing models do not impose category-specific signals to the images, but signals that enable wider sets of classes to be better recognized.